Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 During the interview, you’ll be asked various questions about your citizenship eligibility.
 Some of these questions may be about your:

-During the interview, a USCIS officer will examine your proficiency with the English language.
+During the interview, a USCIS officer will examine your proficiency in the English language.
 The officer wants to ensure that you can assimilate into U.S. society.

 If you lost or damaged your naturalization certificate, you can apply for a new one by filing the N-565 form with USCIS.